From space the Earth appears as a blue planet, but about

 The price drop in solar and wind power has initiated an

 energy revolution.
-In Westerns
+In Westerns Australia a renewable

 energy hub of 50 GW is planned.
 It will produce 3.5 million